huggingface/text-generation-inference/docs/source/development.md

 This is good for quick inspection but it's recommended to setup an IDE for longer term/deeper changes.

-### With a manual installation
+#### With a manual installation

-A manual installation
+Following the [local installation guide](../../README.md#local-install), you can get TGI up and running on your machine.
+Once installed, you can update the server code and see the changes reflected in the server.

-## VS Code
+### VS Code

-In order to develop on TGI on the long term, we recommend setting up an IDE like vscode.
+In order to develop on TGI on the long term, we recommend setting up an IDE like VSCode.

 Once again there are two ways to go about it: manual, or using docker.
 In order to use a manual install, we recommend following the [section above](#With-a-manual-installation) and having VS Code point to that folder.